 - 8. Continue in one of the following ways: - Leave Default Install selected and click Install.
 Workshare Compare Server is installed as a web service with RESTful APIs.
-Go to step 11. - If you want to customize the installation of the RESTful APIs, select Custom Install and click Install.
+Go to step 12. - If you want to customize the installation of the RESTful APIs or you want to install the legacy SOAP APIs, select Custom Install and click Install.